UKPLab/acl2020-interactive-entity-linking/README.md

 ## Acknowledgements

 This project uses data from [DBPedia](https://wiki.dbpedia.org/) for `1641`.
 Please refer to their license when using the generated data in this project.
+All rights for the `WWO` data are by the [Women Writers project](https://www.wwp.northeastern.edu/).